Henry Beresford Garrett: The Ballarat bank robbery

 By the early 1850s Henry Rouse had managed to cross Bass Strait and was living in the Colony of Victoria, initially working as a cooper in Geelong.
 Whether he arrived as a free man or as an escaped convict is not known, but the latter seems likely with his ‘Rouse’ surname no longer being used.

 About this time he took the name Henry Garrett when he lived with an 'actress' on the Ballarat goldfields.

 In October 1854 Henry Rouse, now calling himself Henry Garrett (and known as ‘Long Harry’), was living in a tent at the Big Gravel Pits at Ballarat.
-Garrett joined with three other men – John Boulton and Henry Marriott, both living at Ballarat, and Thomas Quinn, a stonemason from Geelong – and devised a plan to rob the Bank of Victoria on Bakery Hill in Ballarat.
+Garrett joined with three other men – John Boulton and Henry Marriott, both living at Ballarat, and Thomas Quinn, a stonemason from Geelong – and devised a plan to rob the Bank of Victoria in Bakery Hill, Ballarat.
 They instituted their plan in the middle of the day on Monday, 16 October 1854.
 Carrying revolvers without powder or shot, but with paper in the muzzles and new caps to appear as if they were loaded, the four men hid themselves in the bush at the back of the bank.
 After observing there were no customers in the bank, the four men entered the building and locked the door.
 Boulton had calico with eye-holes to conceal his identity and the other three had black crêpe cloth over their faces.
 They bailed up the two employees and tied and gagged them.
 After collecting an amount of money and gold from the bank, the four separated, leaving the scene by different routes and meeting later on in Garrett's tent.
 After they had tallied their stolen haul, they found they had notes, sovereigns and silver to the value of £14,300 as well as 350 ounces of gold.